Skip to content

 3.5x 4.5x 6.5x

-Very sensitive to backlog quality, founder dependence, and projects in progress
+Highly sensitive to backlog quality, founder dependence, and clean WIP.

 Specialized trades (recurring services)